-Measure Description KONTAKT Programme of the Ministry of Education, Youth and Sports (ongoing) The programme focuses on support for the participation of Czech research and development specialists in bilateral activities (based on governmental agreements on collaboration in science and technology) and in multilateral activities in research, and been recommended for support.
+Measure Description KONTAKT I - (1996-2012) KONTAKT II - (2011-2017) Programmes of the Ministry of Education, Youth and Sports (ongoing) The programme focuses on support for the participation of Czech research and development specialists in bilateral activities (based on governmental agreements on collaboration in science and technology) and in multilateral activities in research, and recommended for support.
 The programme supports researchers' mobility and supports cooperation with third countries.
 The time limit for completing projects is four years.
-Mobility Support activity funded by the Ministry of Education, Youth and Sports See chapter 8 "Mobility and International Attractiveness".
+In 2013, the programme supported 126 projects.
+Since 1 January 2014, 55 new projects have started under the Programme.
+Mobility Support activity funded by the Ministry of Education, Youth and Sports (2011-2018) See chapter 8 "Mobility and International Attractiveness".
 The time period for completing projects is two years.
-Participation of the Czech Republic in EMBC (European Molecular Biology Conference) by the Ministry of Education, Youth and Sports In the framework of the this funding programme, young PhD researchers can apply for long- and short-term scholarships (up to three years and up to six months) in any other EMBC member country.
-SCIEX-NMSch - Scientific Exchange Programme between the New Member States of the EU and Switzerland via DZS/NAEP - a contributory organisation directly run by the MEYS COFUND (2009-2016) A Sciex Fellowship consists of the costs for research training placements of Sciex Fellows (employer's salary costs, travel) and the costs for knowledge exchange of the Sciex Mentors (three reciprocal visits).
+In total, more than 200 projects have been funded.
+Participation of the Czech Republic in EMBC (European Molecular Biology Conference) via the Ministry of Education, Youth and Sports (2008-ongoing) In the framework of the this funding programme, young PhD researchers can apply for long- and short-term scholarships (up to three years and up to six months) in any other EMBC member country.

+Measure

+SCIEX-NMSch - Scientific Exchange Programme between the New Member States of the EU and Switzerland via DZS/- - a contributory organisation directly run by the MEYS COFUND (2009-2016)

+Description

+A Sciex Fellowship consists of the costs for research training placements of Sciex Fellows (employer's salary costs, travel) and the costs for knowledge exchange of the Sciex Mentors (three reciprocal visits).
 All Sciex payments are issued to the Swiss Host Institution.
 The Swiss Host Institution administers the Fellowship.

 Research training placements for Sciex Fellows are reserved for promising doctoral candidates and post-doctoral researchers from the new Member States (no age restriction).
-The conditions are: The fellows must be in doctoral education or conducting post-doctoral research; Placements last between a minimum of six months and a maximum of 18 (for PostDocs) and 24 (for Doctoral Candidates); and Swiss Host Institutions finance all costs related to the work of the Fellow, which are not covered by the Sciex Fellowship.
-There is no possibility of applying for an extension.
-However, projects can apply with a follow-up project.
-This is evaluated using the same evaluation procedure as new projects and the funding is allocated on a competitive basis.
-The follow-up project should bring clear added value to the former project.
-Short-term Visits: Three short-term visits are provided for both mentors from the New Member States and from Switzerland of an approved Sciex project.
-The aims are: Mentoring visits to support the Fellow; and Networking of the Mentors (intensify their cooperation and discuss joint research projects).
+The conditions are:

+- The fellows must be in doctoral education or conducting post-doctoral research: - Placements last between a minimum of six months and a maximum of 18 (for PostDocs) and 24 (for Doctoral Candidates); - For doctoral fellowships, the start of a fellowship is possible one year after having started the PhD studies, at the earliest; - For post-doctoral fellowships, the start of a fellowship is possible five years after obtaining the doctorate, at the latest; - Swiss Host Institutions finance all costs related to the work of the Fellow which are not covered by the Sciex Fellowship.

+There is neither a possibility of applying for an extension, nor for a follow-up project (since the 7th Sciex Call - deadline: November 1st 2012).
+Short-term Visits:

+Three short-term visits are provided for both mentors from the New Member States and from Switzerland of an approved Sciex project.
+The aims are:

+- Mentoring visits to support the Fellow; and - Networking of the Mentors (intensify their cooperation and discuss joint research projects).